What It Is

 Sweetness

-Cappuccinos are not sweet by default, but syrups like vanilla or caramel can soften the stronger coffee flavor.
+Cappuccinos are not sweet by default, but syrups like vanilla or caramel can add sweetness and make the espresso flavor less sharp.

 See sweetness options.